University of the Witwatersrand, Johannesburg

 All courses and exams are conducted in English; study materials are also all in English.

 The academic year is divided into two semesters.
-Visit the Wits website for 2018 term dates.
+Visit the Wits website to view its current academic calendars.

 should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.